Powered by people.

 Speech Language Pathologist, M.S., CCC-SLP

-Heather Miller Schwarz is a Speech-Language Pathologist with 20+ years of experience working with individuals with complex communication needs.
-She has had the opportunity to work with individuals in the public school, private practice and non-profit settings and has participated as a member of several multidisciplinary teams.
-At Infinitec, she collaborates with IEP teams to provide augmentative and alternative communication support through student assessment and communication partner training and coaching.
-She is also a member of the Infinitec Outstanding Student Awards Winner team which honors the achievements of students who use technology to achieve educational success.
-Heather has presented at numerous local conferences in Illinois in addition to Closing the Gap and the Illinois Speech Hearing and Language Association Conferences.
+Heather Miller Schwarz, MS, CCC-SLP is a Speech-Language Pathologist with 25 years of experience supporting individuals with complex communication needs.
+She has worked across diverse settings, including public schools, private practice, and non-profit organizations, and has served as a member of both IEP and assistive technology teams.
+Currently, she holds the role of Assistive Technology Lead for Collaborations and Trainings at a UCP Seguin- Infinitec, where she partners with IEP teams to deliver AAC (Augmentative and Alternative Communication) support through comprehensive student assessments and communication partner coaching and training.
+Heather has presented at local conferences in Illinois in addition to Closing the Gap, SWAAC and the Illinois Speech Hearing and Language Association Conferences.
+Her professional interests continue to focus on pediatric speech-language disorders and the use of assistive technology to support individuals of all ages and abilities.
 Read Less

 Amy Broadway-Ducat